gandlusn/React-project/README.md

-This application is React-Firbase Project that is a simple a Burger Builder and Ordering front end application, I learnt building this application from a React from a React Udemy Course and added changes to it.
+This application is React-Redux-Firbase Project that is a simple a Burger Builder and Ordering front end application, I learnt building this application from a React from a React Udemy Course and added changes to it.